shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   12-15: Pleasant Jaunt.
 Add your proficiency bonus to the result of saving throws and ability checks your dream self makes.
 -   16-20: Dream Dream.
 Subtract your proficiency bonus from the damage your dream self takes, and the spell point cost of spells your dream self casts.
 Add your proficiency bonus to the damage your dream self deals, and the result of saving throws and ability checks your dream self makes.

-You Dream Die value can range from 1 to 20.
+Your Dream Die value can range from 1 to 20.

-After your dream self takes damage, make a saving throw in your spellcasting ability.
+After your dream self takes damage, make a DC 15 saving throw in your spellcasting ability.
 On a failure, reduce your Dream Die’s value by 1.

-After your dream self casts a spell, you may make an ability check in your spellcasting ability.
+After your dream self casts a spell, you may make a DC 10 ability check in your spellcasting ability.
 On a success, increase your Dream Die’s value by 1.

 ### Stasis

 At level 5, your dreams protect you.
-Whenever you go to sleep, and at the start of each of your turns while sleeping, you gain temporary hp equal to the value of your Dream Die.
+Whenever you go to sleep, and at the start of each of your turns while sleeping, you gain temporary hit points equal to the value of your Dream Die.
 When you wake up, you lose these temporary hit points.

 ### Dream Logic